To deploy F5 VNFM, do the following:

 If you choose to integrate with an external user-management system, make sure your manager is configured accordingly:

-First, you must know the URL of the LDAP service and have sufficient credentials to an LDAP user with search permissions.
+- Record the URL of the LDAP service and define sufficient credentials to an LDAP user with search permissions.

 vnfm ldap set [OPTIONS]